-This is not just an adorable shamrock snack, it’s a delicious pastry rolled with spinach, feta and mozzarella filling.
+This is not just an adorable shamrock snack, it’s a delicious pastry rolled with spinach, feta, and mozzarella filling.
 Fun, green snack for St. Patrick’s day or any other time.

 I had an adorable little idea bug strike me with a green St. Paddy’s Day idea last week.
 I was thinking about the kind of green treats I can make without using food coloring and I thought that spinach pastry would be a perfect treats.

 My favorite part is that my cappuccino comes with 2 more shots than in the other famous coffee places, baristas put so much love into each drink, AND it’s much cheaper.
 I just can’t resist it.
 And even though I spend my morning in another coffee shop, working, where I love all the people that work there, their coffee is just not quite as loaded with espresso shots and love as I need it most mornings.

 So back to the pastry.
 Spinach pastry would make an awesome green snack.
 Shaping it into a shamrock is just a fun touch.
 You can also keep the “shamrock leaves” separated and you will have a bunch of little pastry hearts.
 Fun and easy way to get your spinach fix and celebrate St. Paddy’s day.

-You would also like to see these GREEN food ideas that don’t use any food coloring:
+More GREEN food ideas that don’t use any food coloring:

 Spinach and Feta Pastry Shamrock

-- 9 oz frozen spinach defrosted
+- 9 oz frozen spinach defrosted and squeezed

 - 3 oz feta cheese crumbled small

-- 1/2 cup shredded mozzarella cheese
+- 1 cup shredded mozzarella cheese

 - Fresh cracked black pepper